 Next, we explore how the degree of VC specialization affects the VC investor's propensity to join a syndicate.
 We follow Gompers, Kovner, and Lerner (2009) to construct the proxies that measure the degree of VC investor's specialization: the Herfindahl index that equals the sum of the squares of the percentage of all previous investments in each of the 18 industries classified in the Venture Economics database.
-We further distinguish between the equally-weighted and value-valued Herfindahl index.
-The equally-weighted Herfindahl index, EW\HERFINDAHL, equals the sum of the squares of the squares of the squares of the percentage of the percentage of the percentage measured as the number of our evidence supports hypothesis H2, suggesting that, while specialists are more likely to join a VC syndicate to finance an entrepreneurial firm, generalists are more likely to invest in the firm alone.
+We further distinguish between the equally weighted and value-weighted Herfindahl index.
+The equally weighted Herfindahl index, EW_HERFINDAHL, equals the sum of the squares of the percentage measured as the number of entrepreneurial firms in an industry the VC has invested in relative to the number of entrepreneurial firms in all of the VC's previous investments.
+The value-weighted Herfindahl index, VW_HERFINDAHL, equals the sum of the squares of the percentage measured as the funding amount in an industry the VC has invested in relative to the funding amount in all of that VC's previous investments.